developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn More
  - image-location: right
    title: Zebra EAC 1.0 Utility Simplifies DOM Injection
-   subtitle: Works with EB 2.6+
+   subtitle: Works with Zebra Enterprise Browser 2.6+
    description: EAC 1.0 is a Zebra utility that works with Enterprise Browser 2.6 and later to simplify DOM injection, which adds capabilities to a running app without changing the source code.
 EAC maps EB fields or buttons to Zebra devices such as scanners, printers and keyboards, and can voice-enable fields for spoken input and/or output.
    url: /enterprise-browser/latest/guide/eac/
    video: 7aUm-IO9utM